tierneytim/OPM/README.md

 A number of preprocessing steps can be optionally applied to OPM data in any order you want(similar to any MEG dataset).
 Here is an example of some techniques.

 <a name="d0"></a>
-### Mean Field Correction
+### Homogenous Field Correction
 If the distance between an OPM array and a source of magnetic interference is large relative to the size of the OPM array then the interference will nearly  be constant across space.
-We can therefore model the interference as a "mean field".
-This mean field can be modeled and removed by regressing the relative orientations of the OPM array from the data.
-We provide an example below of how much interference in our magnetically shielded room can be accounted for with such a mean field.
+We can therefore model the interference as a "homogeneous field".
+This homogeneous field can be modeled and removed by regressing the relative orientations of the OPM array from the data.
+We provide an example below of how much interference in our magnetically shielded room can be accounted for with such a homogeneous field.

 <p align="center">
 <img src="readme/MF.png"  />